bbatsche/Vagrant-Setup/README.md

 ### Sites

-Ansible can provision the same types of sites in production as in your Vagrant environment. (_**Note:** Production Python sites attempt to use a virtualenv, and will use whatever Python binary is included in the environment.
+Ansible can provision the same types of sites in production as in your Vagrant environment. (_**Note:** Production Python sites use virtualenv, and will use whatever Python binary is included in the environment.
 Thus, there is no distinction between creating Python 2.7 or 3.4 virtual host._)

 ```bash
 # Static PHP Site